 Check Your Privilege

 Keep in mind traveling is a privilege.
 Not everyone can do it.
-Those travel bloggers that state you can quit your job and travel the world are full of shit.
+Those travel bloggers that state you can quit your job and travel the world are full of it.
 They are most likely getting paid to tell you that.
 Yes, some people can but I don’t agree that everyone can.
 Some people can barely afford food or a roof over their head.
 That is a FACT.

 Explore your own city.
 Get lost on purpose.
 Leave the GPS at home.
 Look up free events.
 You don’t have to go to another state, city, or country to explore the world.
 Explore your own backyard.